WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Introduction

-In response to this superposition of scientific and operational objectives, the WMO Working Group on Numerical Experimentation (WGNE) initiated the Weather Prediction Model Intercomparison Project \citep[WP-MIP; ][]{wpmip25}.
-The initial goal of WP-MIP is to create a centralized repository of global AIWP, hybrid and physical model forecasts, an objective that complements AI-focused projects such as WeatherBench 2 \citep{Rasp24} and \citet{Radford25a}.
-Further distinguishing WP-MIP is its focus on national meteorological and hydrological services -- 17 of which are involved with the project -- and the active engagement of verification experts through the WMO Joint Working Group on Forecast Verification Research.
-These attributes help WP-MIP to fulfill the \citet{Brocker26} request for operationally relevant benchmarking, while the project's designation as a WIPPS AI Pilot Project \citep{WIPPS26} ensures that it has a direct impact on AI integration into next-generation operational workflows.
+In response to this superposition of scientific and operational objectives, the WMO Working Group on Numerical Experimentation (WGNE) initiated the Weather Prediction Model Intercomparison Project (WP-MIP) in late 2024 to assess the strengths and weaknesses of AIWP, hybrid, and physical model predictions \citep{wpmip25}.
+The first phase of WP-MIP saw the creation of an extensive archive of global guidance from models being developed to support operational forecasting.
+The project's focus has now shifted to verification research efforts, coordinated by members of the WMO Joint Working Group on Forecast Verification Research.